UCLALibrary/pt-tools/README.md

 To delete a specific file from the pairtree use

     ptrm [ID] [subpath/to/file.txt]

+To delete a specific directory from the pairtree use

+    ptrm [ID] [subpath/to/directory]

 Or when the ENV PAIRTREE_ROOT is not set